bacalhau-project/bacalhau/docs/examples/model-inference/Openai-Whisper/index.md

 ## Create the script

-We will create a script that accepts parameters (input file path, output file path, temperature etc.) and set the default parameters.
+We will create a script that accepts parameters (input file path, output file path, temperature, etc.) and set the default parameters.
 Also:
-* If input file is in mp4 format, than the script converts it to wav format.
+* If the input file is in mp4 format, then the script converts it to wav format.
 * Save the transcript in various formats,
 * We load the large model
 * Then pass it the required parameters.
-This model is not only limited to english and transcription, it supports other languages and also does translation, to the following languages:
+  This model is not only limited to English and transcription, it supports other languages and also does translation, into the following languages:

-Next, lets create a openai-whisper script:
+Next, let's create a openai-whisper script:

 ```python